zhan-shi/zhan-shi.github.io/_pages/about.md

 Beliefs on Children’s Human Capital Accumulation and Mothers at Work (with Césarine Boinet, [Jonathan Norris](https://jonathan-norris.github.io/), and [Agnese Romiti](https://sites.google.com/view/agneseromiti/home)).

-One-Child Policy in China and the Intergenerational Effects on Health (with Thi Tham Ta).
+The One-Child Policy in China and its Intergenerational Effects on Health (with Thi Tham Ta).

 \
 &nbsp;